 top of page

-Caring from Long Distance.
+Caring from Afar.
 The New Normal for Caregivers.

-The old model of staying in the same area, city or even the same house, to look after aging parents has shifted as our lives and careers spread us across different time zones and areas/countries
+The old model of staying in the same area, city or even the same country, to look after aging parents has shifted as our lives and careers spread us across different time zones and areas/countries.

 For better or worse, “caring from afar” is now the new normal.
-And most of us are caring for parents/in-laws/grandparents and maybe even siblings.
+And most of us are or will be caring for parents/in-laws/grandparents and maybe even siblings.

 It’s not something most of us plan for.
 We leave home, build lives of our own, and don’t give much thought to what might happen if, one day, our parents need help.
 Then it happens, suddenly, and we find ourselves navigating the challenges of long-distance caregiving.
 Distance is relative.
-Whether you're 200 miles away or 20,000, it's still remote caregiving
+Whether you're 60 miles away or 6000, it's still remote caregiving.

 In the past, people would have expected you to be physically there, living with them and doing your duty as a family member.
 But the reality for many of us now is that we simply can’t do that any more.
 Balancing careers, families, and our own lives makes it difficult to stay nearby.

 Unlike those before us, who lived close to family and expected to look after aging and sick relatives, we’re lucky to have technology and that makes caregiving from a distance manageable.
-From video calls to cameras and safety monitoring apps, there are countless ways we can support our parents even if we’re miles away.
+From video calls to cameras and safety monitoring apps, there are so many ways we can support our loved ones, even if we’re miles away.
 But even with these tools, caregiving from afar can feel like a juggling act.

 So many people need to get on board and help us caregivers.

 Example: NHS.
-Local doctors - I can’t tell you how many times they looked down their noses at me and dismissed my care for Ma.
-(I go into detail in My Journey blog).
+Social Workers.
+Local doctors - I can’t tell you how many times they looked down their noses at me and dismissed my care for my loved one.
+(I go into detail in another blog entry)

 It wasn’t just the medical field, though.
 People I knew—“friends” and “family,” whether distant or close—had their say.
 They always had their say.